Bct-crypto/current-read/README.md

 - Open an issue with the  hashtag #Feature
 - Fork the repo and make improvements and then open a pull request
 - Send an email requesting the feature
-- Message me on whatsapp through the number on my [portfolo website](https://johnmwendwa.vercel.app)

 ## Congrats, that's it 😎
 As you start or continue with your reading journey, I wish you all the luck.